Be a considerate neighbor when you visit! This trail is one of my kids’ favorites.

 If you’re looking for a fun and easy little hike with a dusting of magic to excite your kids to get out of the house, Bridgeview Trail is a terrific option.
 The anticipation of knowing there might be a troll waiting just around the bend makes the short hike much more than a boring old slog that mom is forcing everyone to take.

-To avoid rickety steps, park at the Bridgeview Trailhead side and skip the stairs altogether (there are plenty of trolls to find before getting to the stairs if you go that way).
+To avoid stairs, park at the Bridgeview Trailhead side and turn back when you see the stairs (there are plenty of trolls to find before getting to the stairs if you go that way).

 Due to limited parking on Bridgeview Drive, Monterey Boulevard is strongly encouraged for those able to handle stairs.